 The smallest states are guaranteed at least three electoral votes.
 Consequently, a small state like Wyoming has one elector for every 195,000 residents.
 By contrast, California has the most electoral votes (55), but each elector represents every 711,000 residents.

 “White people tend to live in states where their vote counts more, and minorities in places where it counts less,” CEPR noted.

 Wyoming is 84 percent white, compared to California’s 38 percent white population.

-“[The electoral college] dilutes our power,” Rep. Emilia Sykes, an Ohio state lawmaker who has been a leading voice against it, told PBS last year.
+“[The electoral college] dilutes our power,” Rep. Emilia Sykes, an Ohio state lawmaker who has been a leading voice against it, told PBS in 2018.
 “And we recognize that, and we get it, and we don’t want it.
 We want our power to be used to its fullest potential.”